crblair/esp32-Sprinkler-Control/README.md

 ---

 ## Changelog

+### v3.2.4
+- Quick Run now always steps through all enabled zones, ignoring program durations, and uses the user-set duration for each zone.
+- Fixes for edge cases: disabling any zone (e.g. 5 and 6) will skip only those, and the rest will run in sequence as expected.
+- Version and config updates.

 ### v3.2.3
 - Added "Run Program Now" feature: Instantly run a selected program once, without affecting normal schedules.